JetBrains/amper/prototype-implementation/docs/Documentation.md

 |  |-util.kt       #  API implementation with ‘actual’ part for JVM
 |-Pot.yaml
 ```
-In the future we plan to also support a 'flat' multiplatform layout like the one below.
+In the future we plan to also support a 'flat' multi-platform layout like the one below.
 It requires some investment in the IntelliJ platform, so we haven't yet done it.
 ```
 |-src/             # common and platform-specisic code